tidyverse/tidyverse.org/content/blog/pak-0-6-0/index.md

 ## System requirements

-Many R packages require the installation of external software, otherwise they do not work, or not even load.
-For example the RPostgres R package the PostgreSQL client library, and by default dynamically links to it on Linux systems.
+Many R packages require the installation of external software, otherwise they do not work, or even load.
+For example, the RPostgres R package requires the PostgreSQL client library, and by default dynamically links to it on Linux systems.
 This means that you (or the administrators of your system) need to install this library, typically in the form of a system package: `libpq-dev` on Ubuntu and Debian systems, or `postgresql-server-devel` or `postgresql-devel` on Red Hat, Fedora, etc. systems.

-The good news is that pak helps you with this:
+The good news is that pak now helps you with this:

 -   it looks up the required system packages when installing R packages,
--   it checks if the required system packages are installed, and
+-   it lets you know if any required system packages are missing from your system, before the installation, and
 -   it installs them automatically, if you are a superuser, or if you can use password-less `sudo` to start a superuser shell.

 In addition, pak now also has some functions to query system requirements and system packages.